zlorance/Portfolio-zacharias/README.md

 ## Introduction

-Professional Writer, Researcher
+Technical Writer, Researcher

 ![profile_picture](profile-pic.png)

-With my 5+ years of professional writing experience, I have acquired a dual career skillset as both a technical writer and business analyst.
+With my 4+ years of professional writing experience, I have acquired a dual career skillset as both a technical writer and research analyst.
 During my professional tenure, I have:

 **1.** Covered several blue chip crypto / emerging technology projects for institutional investors

 **2.** Strategically planned, produced, and mantain over 1,000+ pages of valuable content

-**3.** Worked with multiple disciplines, including blockchain, crypto, fintech, and more
+**3.** Produced documentation for a wide array of audiences, including native & non-native crypto investors and consumers

 ### Contact & Socials